 - The angle of each axis label in degrees.

 - Label Offsets

-- The offset distance from the vertex of the plot to the axis label in pixels.
+- The distance from the vertices of the plot to the axes labels in pixels.

 - Labels at Center

-- Toggle to place labels at the middle of the axis.
+- Toggle to place labels at the middle of their axis.

 - Tick Angles

 - The angle of each axis ticks in degrees.

 - The number of ticks of each axis.
 The specified count is only a hint, the scale may return more or fewer values depending on the domain.